racs11/racs11.github.io/_pages/about.md

 1. Version control such as Github and ClearCase
 1. Testing tools such as selenium
 1. Certified on Game design by the "Universidad autonoma de Barcelona"
-1. Knoledge of design patterns and SOLID concepts
+1. Knowledge of design patterns and SOLID concepts

 Hobbies
 ------